MWKSolution/python-cheat_sheet/Standard_Library/string.md

 ```

 ### Raw strings
-Raw string treats the backslashes (\) as literal characters.
+Raw string treats the backslashes &bsol; as literal characters.
 Unless an ‘r’ or ‘R’ prefix is present, escape sequences in strings are interpreted according to rules given above.
 ```python
 s = 'abc\tdef\nghi'   # s = 'abc\tdef\nghi'